Atlas Air Flight 3591: Crew and passenger

-There were three people on board the aircraft: Captain Ricky Blakely of Indiana (60), first officer Conrad Jules Aska of Cedar Grove, Antigua (44), and Mesa Airlines captain Sean Archuleta of Houston (36; a jumpseater aboard the flight), who was in his final week of employment at Mesa Airlines and was traveling to work before beginning new-hire pilot training with United Airlines scheduled for the following week.
+There were three people on board the aircraft: Captain Ricky Blakely of Indiana (60), First Officer Conrad Jules Aska of Cedar Grove, Antigua (44), and Mesa Airlines captain Sean Archuleta of Houston (36; a jumpseater aboard the flight), who was in his final week of employment at Mesa Airlines and was traveling to work before beginning new-hire pilot training with United Airlines scheduled for the following week.

 Blakely joined Atlas Air in 2015 and became a Boeing 767 captain in 2018.
 Before being hired by Atlas Air, Blakely had previously been an Embraer ERJ-145 captain for ExpressJet.
 He had also been a Beechcraft 1900 first officer for CommutAir, and a flight instructor for FlightSafety International.
 Blakely logged a total of 11,172 flight hours, including 1,252 hours on the Boeing 767.

 Aska joined Atlas Air on July 3, 2017, and received his type rating on the Boeing 767 two months later.
 He had logged 5,073 flight hours, with 520 of them on the 767.
 Aska had previously been an Embraer E175 first officer with Mesa Airlines (and served with five other airlines prior to that) and also had experience on Embraer's EMB 120 Brasilia and ERJ aircraft families.

-Both pilots had previous experience in landing at George Bush Intercontinental Airport.
-An Atlas Air 767 captain noted that Aska had "no real interaction with Ricky Blakely," indicating that Flight 3591 may have been the first flight in which Blakely and Aska flew together.
+Both pilots had previous experience in landing at George Bush Intercontinental Airport and they flew together on the previous day, operating a night-time flight from California to Miami.

 Accident

-Atlas Air 3591 departed Miami at 10:33 CST (11:33 EST), with Aska as the pilot flying and Blakely monitoring the controls.
+Atlas Air 3591 departed Miami at 10:33 CST (11:33 EST), with First Officer Aska as pilot flying and Captain Blakely pilot monitoring.
 At 12:36, Aska transferred control of the aircraft to Blakely, telling him that the electronic flight instrument (EFI) switch on his side had malfunctioned.
 This issue was resolved a minute later, with the following being recorded on the cockpit voice recorder (CVR):